Integrating Hoof & Body Health

 UPCOMING EVENTS

-- April 29 (arrive on the 28th) – May 3, 2024: Masterclass.
+• April 29 (arrive on the 28th) – May 3, 2024: Masterclass.
 White Stallion Ranch, Tucson, Arizona.
-Pending AVCA approval for CE credit (All previous events were approved).
-Registration will open soon.
+Registration is closes

-*All three equine hoof care programs and the program for zoo professionals begin with the Gateway Clinic.
+All LH equine hoof care programs begin with the Gateway Clinic.
 After attending a Gateway Clinic, all other phases of the hoof care training programs are scheduled at the convenience of students and instructors.